Patagonia DAS Light Hoody - Women's Review

 Weather Resistance

-To thoroughly test weather resistance, we put the jacket under the nozzle of a showerhead for two minutes.
-During these tests, we were thoroughly impressed.
-The double layer of nylon kept water out of the jacket.
-Most continuous shells just pool water between the layers, but none was absorbed.
 The shell beaded water, and when put outside in the sun, it was dry in about ten minutes.
 During a snowy day skiing at the resort, we were hit with a wet snowstorm that soaked the DAS Light.
-The material beaded water at first, then finally saturated, but it never penetrated the lower layers.
-We also stayed warm, despite the jacket being completely saturated.
+Water beaded off at first, then finally saturated, but it never penetrated the lower layers.
+We also stayed warm despite the outer fabric being completely saturated.
 Overall, we deem it superior when it comes to poor weather.
 It's excellent at cutting the wind and offers more water resistance than other continuous shell options or any insulated jacket that we've tested so far!

 Breathability